tkhq/docs/docs/integration-guides/webhooks.md

 ---
 sidebar_position: 9
 description: Activity webhooks
-slug: /getting-started/webhooks
+slug: /integration-guides/webhooks
 ---

 # Activity Webhooks

 Webhooks provide a powerful mechanism to receive real-time notifications about activity requests in your Turnkey organization.
 Additionally, you'll be able to receive all activity requests for both the parent organization and all its child organizations.
-This feature leverages the organization feature capabilities of our platform, as detailed in the section on [organization features](organizations#features).
+This functionality can be enabled via the organization feature capabilities of our platform, as detailed in the section on [organization features](/concepts/organizations#features).

 This guide is designed to walk you through the process of setting up webhooks, from environment preparation to verification of successful event capturing.